 We must also celebrate all parts of ourselves, including our melanin and our body types.
 No matter our size, shape, skin tone or scars, we must remember we are all beautiful.
 As we explore this journey of discovery and pleasure, we must embrace healthy sex.

 1 in 5 new HIV diagnoses are people between the ages of 13-24.
-To combat this trend the HRC Foundation has launched GENERATE, a Gen Z sexual health program to energize 18-24 year olds across the country to take control of their sexual health and reduce the spread of HIV through advocacy, education and storytelling.
+To combat this trend the HRC Foundation has launched a series of fellowships and initiatives for Gen Z to take control of their sexual health and reduce the spread of HIV through advocacy, education and storytelling.

 Within the LGBTQ+ community, transgender and non-binary people have unique needs around sexual health, HIV prevention, treatment and their journey on sexuality and pleasure.